 West Anglia Mainline Upgrade

-The West Anglia Mainline upgrade will increase the frequency of train services to North Tottenham with a four trains per hour service between Angel Road and Stratford.
-The Northumberland Park station level crossing will be closed and a new modern pedestrian and cycle bridge created.
-The work will be completed by 2018.
+The West Anglia Mainline upgrade will increase the frequency of train services to North Tottenham with a four trains per hour service between Meridian Water and Stratford.
+The Northumberland Park station level crossing has been closed, a new modern pedestrian and cycle bridge created and a passenger lift installed.

 Transport for London are currently putting together plans to further improve the transport network across London and the wider South East – Crossrail 2.